DeeboyEdx/speech2input/README.md

 - alt space n
 - shift r
 - etc.
-- control alt delete <- is a protected key combination thus will NOT work
+- control alt delete <- is a protected key combination so it is NOT supported

 ### in Browser